helium/HIP/0024-transfer-percentage-of-hotspot.md

 The rationale for this change is six-fold.

 1. Enable trust minimized co-ownership of hotspots
-2. Reduce the time, energy, and level of trust necessary to maintain host-owner relationships
+2. Reduce the time and energy necessary to maintain host-owner relationships
 3. Enable the securitization of hotspots
 4. Allow hosts to see their hotspot and HNT earnings breakdowns in real-time within the Helium app
 5. Remove DC cost associated with owners regularly paying out HNT to hosts